Improving Teacher Quality: Highly Qualified Teachers and Improving Teacher Quality (TQ) State Grant Program

 In a continuing effort to recruit qualified education personnel for all Oklahoma public school districts, the Oklahoma State Department of Education provides each school district with a free membership to Teachers-Teachers.com.
 Oklahoma recruiters can use Teachers-Teachers.com to post vacancies as well as search the database for qualified candidates.
 Teachers can register for a free membership on the site to view job postings, receive email notifications of job openings, view hiring school Web sites and electronically submit applications to prospective employers.

-Tulsa Zoo and Living Museum (external link)
+Tulsa Zoo (external link)